nishant696/Time-series-Forcasting/README.md

 The Favorita Store Sales Prediction competition provides an opportunity to apply machine learning techniques to a real-world problem in retail.
 By accurately forecasting sales, participants can contribute to improving inventory management, revenue generation, and disaster response preparedness for grocery retailers in Ecuador.

 Happy forecasting! 🛒📈

-## Visuals

-[Insert any relevant visuals here, such as graphs, charts, or diagrams to illustrate the problem, dataset, or model performance.]